camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

 As the Zeebe Gateway also uses `gRPC` (which relies on `HTTP/2`), [HTTP/2 Ingress Connectivity has to be enabled](https://docs.openshift.com/container-platform/latest/networking/ingress-operator.html#nw-http2-haproxy_configuring-ingress).

-Also, Zeebe Gateway should be configured to use an encrypted connection with TLS because the connection from HAProxy to the Zeebe Gateway service can use HTTP/2 only for re-encrypt or passthrough routes and not for edge-terminated or insecure routes.
+Also, Zeebe Gateway should be configured to use an encrypted connection with TLS because in OpenShift the connection from HAProxy to the Zeebe Gateway service can use HTTP/2 only for re-encrypt or passthrough routes and not for edge-terminated or insecure routes.

 #### Required Steps